anodyne/nova/README.md

 --------------
 * updated the language files
 * fixed bug where the checkbox to delete all positions in a department being deleted was disabled (#86)
+* fixed bug where adding and editing mission dates didn't work (#87)

 Changes in 0.9.8
 ----------------